-Tip: Rinse the orzo only if it will be baked or served cool in a salad.
-Otherwise, do not rinse -- rinsing removesa light coating of starch that helps sauces and seasonings cling to the pasta.
+Test Kitchen Tip: Rinse the orzo only if it will be baked or served cool in a salad.
+Otherwise, do not rinse; rinsing removes a light coating of starch that helps sauces and seasonings cling to the pasta.

-After cooking, orzo may be served "naked," like any pasta.
-Simply season it to taste with salt and pepper and serve.
-This simple presentation works best when serving orzo alongside a main dish with sauce and other ingredients.
+After cooking, orzo may be served as-is, like any pasta.
+Season it to taste with salt and pepper and serve.
+This simple presentation works best when serving orzo alongside a main dish with sauce.

-If your main dish is more simple, you might want to doctor up the orzo a bit.
+If your main dish is more simple, you might want to doctor up your orzo pasta a bit.
 Start by stirring in some butter or olive oil, then stir in one or more of the following.

-To transform orzo into a tasty and hearty base for a salad, follow these steps.
+Orzo salad can be hearty enough to be a meal on its own, or you can serve it alongside another main dish.
+To transform orzo into a tasty and hearty base for a salad, follow these steps:

 1. Cook, Rinse, and Drain the Orzo

 - Follow the package directions for cooking the orzo or use the instructions above.